mleden/bp-tracker-app/README.md

 # bp-tracker-app
-Simple app for tracking blood pressure readings.
+Simple app for recording and tracking blood pressure readings.